BSF foils another Pakistan drone intrusion attempt in Punjab - Northlines

 BSF foils another Pakistan drone intrusion attempt in Punjab

-Ferozpur (Punjab), Dec 22: The Border Security Force (BSF) on Wednesday foiled yet another drone intrusion attempt from Pakistan’s side in the Tarn Taran district of Punjab, a BSF statement said.
+FEROZPUR (Pb), Dec 22: The Border Security Force (BSF) on Wednesday foiled yet another drone intrusion